How Ductile Iron Pipe Ensures Durability

 Ability to Resist Corrosion

-According to several research and field tests, ductile iron pipes outlast and withstand corrosion better than cast iron pipes.
-The service life of ductile iron pipes is estimated to be more than one hundred years by the American Water Works Association (AWWA).
+They resist corrosion effectively. .
+The service life of ductile iron pipes is estimates to be more than one hundred years by the American Water Works Association (AWWA).
 Any other pipeline material utilized in water and wastewater systems will not endure as long as this one does.

-However, corrosion resistance in steel pipes and concrete cylinders comes from externally bonded coatings, such as cement mortar.
 Damage to the coating on a pipe with a bonded coating might expose the pipe to corrosion.
 However, ductile iron pipes are impervious to corrosion in most settings.
-Ductile iron pipes may be wrapped with polyethylene for better corrosion control in particularly aggressive situations.
+Ductile iron pipes can have polyethylene wrapping for improved corrosion control.
+This wrapping is effective in highly aggressive conditions.

 Fast and Simple Setup